DaniloNicacio/discord-bot/README.md

-#THIS IS A BRANCH OF TESTING, FEATURES MAY NOT WORK CORRECTLY

 # Discord Music Bot
 Discord bot that allows playing YouTube music in a voice channel.
 The bot accepts commands to add songs to the playlist, play the next song, pause, resume, stop, and leave the voice channel.